bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 abstract: |
   The acquisition of new motor sequential skills combines processes leading asymptotically to optimal performance which are supported by dynamic implication of different brain networks.
   Numerous investigations using functional magnetic resonance imaging in humans have revealed that these processes induce a functional reorganization within the cortico-striatal and cortico-cerebellar motor systems with contribution of the hippocampus, manifested by learning-related increases of activity in some regions and decreases in others.
-  The functional significance of these changes is not fully understood as they convey both the evolution of sequence-specific knowledge and unspecific expertise in the task.
+  The functional significance of these changes is not fully understood as they convey both the evolution of sequence-specific knowledge, as well as the development of unspecific expertise in the task.
   Moreover, a local increase of activity can indicate some form of specialization or more likely result from faster execution, a decrease could either reflect gained efficiency or lower involvement of non-specific circuits contributing to initial phases of learning, while plasticity could occur even without significant modification of average regional activity level.
-  For these reasons, we investigated whole-brain local representational changes using novel multivariate distance between fine-grained patterns evoked through the production of motor sequences, either trained in a single session and consolidated or newly acquired.
+  To address these knowledge haps, we have investigated here the whole-brain local representational changes using novel multivariate distance between fine-grained patterns evoked through the production of motor sequences, either trained in a single session and consolidated or newly acquired.
-  While both sequences were discriminable in a large cortical network at both learning stages, sequence representations in prefrontal and motor secondary cortices as well as dorsolateral striatal and associative cerebellum were greater when executing consolidated sequences than untrained ones, and conversely those in hippocampus and dorsomedial striatum were less engaged.
+  While sequences were discriminable in a large cortical network common to both learning stages, sequence representations in prefrontal and motor secondary cortices as well as dorsolateral striatum and associative cerebellum were greater when executing consolidated sequences than untrained ones, and conversely those in hippocampus and dorsomedial striatum were less engaged.
   These results show that complementary sequence-specific motor knowledge representations distributed in different striatal, cerebellar, cortical and hippocampal regions evolve distinctively during the critical phases of skill acquisition and consolidation and thus specify their roles in supporting the evolution of acquired motor memories.
 ---